seeking to establish a presence on the Austrian market

 All documents must be translated into German and certified by a local public notary.

-can help with the preparation of the incorporation documents when setting up a subsidiary in Austria.
+can help with the preparation of the incorporation documents when setting up a subsidiary in Austria in 2021

-Another interesting fact about opening a subsidiary in Austria is that it falls under the New Companies Promotion Law which provides for lower incorporation costs.
+Another interesting fact about opening a subsidiary in Austria in 2021 is that it falls under the New Companies Promotion Law which provides for lower incorporation costs.